Thursday, November 26, 2009

 optional Cocktail sauce

-Add potatoes to large pot, then add 5 quarts water and seasonings.
+Add potatoes to a large pot, then add 5 quarts of water and seasonings.
 Cover pot and heat to a rolling boil; cook 5 minutes.
 Add sausage and corn, and return to a boil.
 Cook 10 minutes or until potatoes are tender.

-Add shrimp to stockpot; cook 3 to 4 minutes or until shrimp turn pink.
+Add shrimp to the stockpot; cook 3 to 4 minutes or until shrimp turn pink.
 Drain.
 Serve with cocktail sauce.
 Serves 12.

 We are spending Thanksgiving at a marina on Pawleys Island, SC.
 The marina is managed by Ron Hamm.
-Ron and his wife Silvia are now former cruisers.
+Ron and his wife Silvia, are now former cruisers.
 We were introduced to them two years ago by Iain and Jan from Jocks Lodge.
 They just bought a home on Pawleys Island, finally giving up on cruising.
-We had a great visit at their new home Wednesday evening.
+We had a great visit to their new home on Wednesday evening.
 They already had family plans for Thanksgiving, but left us with their car and the keys to their home.
 Windsong and Ariel have split the preparation of the meal and will have a traditional turkey dinner on board Ariel.

 Tuesday, November 17, 2009